-In a recent incident a farmer entered a tank (confined space) to clean it.
+In an incident a farmer entered a tank, a confined space, to clean it.
 The farmer collapsed after being overcome by toxic fumes.
-Two of the farmer's sons went inside the tank to help him, but were also overcome by the toxic fumes.
+Two of the farmer's sons went inside the tank to help him.
+They were also overcome by the toxic fumes.

 The presence of a harmful level of any contaminant within the atmosphere of a confined space may not be obvious.
 Therefore there may be no warning or opportunity to exit as the harmful effects of exposure may be immediate.

 What is a confined space?

-Confined spaces include space in a vat, tank, pit, pipe, container, trench or tunnel or other similar enclosed or partially enclosed structure, if the space meets certain conditions.
+Confined spaces means space in a vat, tank, pit, pipe, duct, flue, oven, chimney, silo, reaction vessel, container, receptacle, underground sewer or well, any shaft, trench or tunnel or other similar enclosed or partially enclosed structure, if the space meets certain conditions.

-restricted entry or exit,
+Restricted entry or exit.

-risk of engulfment by any stored substance (except liquids).
+Risk of engulfment by any stored substance, except liquids.

-The harmful effects of a physical or chemical agent are greater in a confined space and may expose a person in the space to a possible life threatening situation.
+The harmful effects of a physical or chemical agent are greater in a confined space and may expose a person in the space to a possible life-threatening situation.

 Determining whether a space is a confined space

 an unsafe oxygen level, or

 Controlling the risks

-Test the atmosphere to quantify as far as possible, the level of oxygen, atmospheric contaminants and any flammable gas or vapour present in the space so you can determine appropriate risk controls.
+Test the atmosphere to quantify, as far as possible, the level of oxygen, atmospheric contaminants and any flammable gas or vapour present in the space so you can determine appropriate risk controls.

-Ensure your employees do not enter a confined space unless they have been issued with an entry permit for the space and there is a stand by person observing the work from outside the space.
+Ensure your employees do not enter a confined space unless they have been issued with an entry permit for the space and there is a stand-by person observing the work from outside the space.

 Provide the necessary information, instruction and training to your employees to enable them to perform their work in a way that is safe and without risks to health.

-Ensure appropriate respiratory protective equipment (air-supplied or air purifying) is used where required.
+Ensure appropriate air-supplied or air-purifying respiratory protective equipment is used where required.